Wigsinator/advent-of-code/README.md

 ## Acknowledgements

-Many of the scripts I'm starting out with are taken with deep thanks from [Alex Chao's Advent of Code Go](https://github.com/alexchao26/advent-of-code-go) repository.
+Everything in the `scripts/` and `util/` folders are taken from [Alex Chao's Advent of Code Go](https://github.com/alexchao26/advent-of-code-go) repository, modified to pull from the local package.